Home -> Financial Planning & Investing -> Registered Plans

 Recommended article: New tax year brings new chance to withdraw strategically from this registered plan by Jamie Golombek, FCPA, FCA, CFP, CLU, TEP.

-Note that if the beneficiary of the RESP is a non-resident at the time of Educational Assistance Payments, then the CESG portion of the RESP cannot be paid.
+If the beneficiary of the RESP is a non-resident at the time of Educational Assistance Payments, then the CESG and Canada Learning Bond (CLB) portions of the RESP cannot be paid.
 A beneficiary can be a student at a foreign educational institution and still be considered a Canadian resident in some cases.
 See our information on Canadian residents.

 Tax May be Payable on RESP Payments